-HUM 102 and one History and Humanities GER 200 level course with a grade of C or higher.
+ENGL 102 and one History and Humanities GER 200 level course with a grade of C or higher.
+Please make sure you have met the prerequisites!

 Course Description:

 Instruction and practice in effective oral presentations.
 Students deliver a wide range of presentations adapted to the needs of a variety of audiences.
 Topics include voice and diction, presentation skills, the effective use of visual aids, reporting technical material and audience analysis.
 This course satisfies the three credit 300 GER in History and Humanities.